 Leh Ladakh is an oasis of nature and serenity.
-Arid Leh features a unique Buddhist lifestyle.
+It features a unique Buddhist lifestyle.
 The Buddhist monasteries built centuries ago bring global tourists to Leh and Ladakh.
-The ancient rock carvings, large pillars and peace in the monasteries still leave a deep impact on the hearts of travelers.
+The ancient rock carvings, large pillars, and peace in the monasteries leave a profound impact on the hearts of travelers.

 People of Leh Ladakh

-Culture in Leh Laddakh:
+Culture in Leh Ladakh:

-Lifestyle of Leh Laddakh:
+Lifestyle of Leh Ladakh:

 Besides the culture, religion also influences the lifestyle in Leh Ladakh.
 There are a large number of monastic rituals and festivals that engage people in the celebrations throughout the year.
 The gompas and monasteries are prime venues for religious feasts.
 In addition, women participate in social and religious ceremonies like childbirth, marriages, and festivals in a large number.